Dunbar R. Ransom: War Service

-At the Battle of Gettysburg, the brigade was not engaged until July 2, 1863.
-Eakin's battery served on Cemetery Hill.
-The other batteries served on Cemetery Ridge or in advance of that ground.
-On July 2 the batteries of Turnbull and Thomas were advanced toward the Emmitsburg Road to support the advanced position of second division III Corps.
+At the Battle of Gettysburg, Ransom's brigade was engaged beginning on July 2, 1863.
+Eakin's battery served on Cemetery Hill, while the others served on or in advance of Cemetery Ridge.
+On July 2 the batteries of Turnbull and Thomas advanced toward Emmitsburg Road to support the advanced position of Second Division, III Corps.
 Turnbull was posted near the Rogers House and Weir near the Codori Farm.
-The batteries were forced back by the attack of Richard H. Anderson’s division.
-Ransom was wounded by a sharpshooter while leading Turbull's battery into position.
-He slid from his horse as a result of this wound.
-Weir's battery lost three guns in the same action.
-In later years, brooding over this loss, Weir was driven to take his own life in 1886.
+The batteries were forced back by the Confederate attack of Richard H. Anderson’s division.
+Ransom was shot through the thigh by a sharpshooter while leading Turnbull's battery into position and slid from his horse.
+Weir's battery lost three guns in the same action, and in 1886 he committed suicide after years of brooding over the loss.
 The batteries of Thomas, Weir, and Trumbull all served on Cemetery Ridge during the Confederate bombardment and unsuccessful assault on July 3.
-The First Regular artillery brigade lost 68 casualties in two days of fighting.
+The brigade sustained 68 casualties in two days of fighting.

-After Gettysburg, the battery was sent to New York City following the New York Draft Riots of July 13–16.
-After returning to the Army of the Potomac with Battery C, Ransom was assigned to the 2nd brigade of Horse Artillery under Capt.
-William M. Graham.
+After Gettysburg, Ransom returned to duty, and he and Battery C were sent to New York City following the New York Draft Riots of July 13 to 16.
+After returning to the Army of the Potomac with Battery C, Ransom was assigned to the 2nd brigade of Horse Artillery under William M. Graham.
 The battery served in the Bristoe Campaign and the Mine Run Campaign during the fall of 1863.

 When campaigning resumed in the spring of 1864, Ransom had succeeded Graham in command of the 2nd Horse Artillery Brigade.
 He led this formation in the Overland Campaign, including the Battle of the Wilderness and the Battle of Spotsylvania Court House.
 Later in the campaign, all the Horse Artillery apparently was consolidated under the command of Capt.
 James M. Robertson.
-This was the situation until just before the beginning of the Siege of Petersburg, when Ransom resumed command of his brigade.
+This was the situation until just before the beginning of the siege of Petersburg, when Ransom resumed command of his brigade.

 In late 1864, Ransom was transferred to the Union Army of the Shenandoah, where he commanded the consolidated Batteries C, F and K of the 3rd U.S. Artillery.
 His battery was involved in the Battle of Berryville, but it was on detached duty at the time of the Battle of Opequon.
-Gen Sheridan, in his Memoirs, shows Ransom present at the Battle of Cedar Creek.
-Ransom remained in the Middle Military Division to the end of the war.
+In his Memoirs, Philip Sheridan indicated Ransom was present at the Battle of Cedar Creek.
+Ransom remained in the Middle Military Division until the end of the war.

 During the war Ransom received brevet promotions to major (December 13, 1862), lieutenant colonel (July 3, 1863), and colonel (August 25, 1864).